vibrate_

 Mount a specific directory as workspace

-Pro Tip: Add an Alias
+Pro Tip: Add PATH & Alias

 For Bash:

-echo 'alias vb=vibrate' >> ~/.bashrc && source ~/.bashrc
+echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && echo 'alias vb=vibrate' >> ~/.bashrc && source ~/.bashrc

 For Zsh:

-echo 'alias vb=vibrate' >> ~/.zshrc && source ~/.zshrc
+echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc && echo 'alias vb=vibrate' >> ~/.zshrc && source ~/.zshrc

 Then just run vb in any project directory!